Shrub (drink): 21st century usage

 The serving of vinegar-based shrub drinks became popular again in 2011 in American restaurants and bars.
 The trend has also been noted in bars in Canada as well as London.
 The acidity of the shrub makes it well suited as an apéritif or used as an alternative to bitters in cocktails.
 Unlike cocktails acidulated with citrus, vinegar-based drinks will remain clear when shaken.

-The rising popularity of kombucha and similar fermented drinks in the late 2010s and early 2020s helped spread the popularity shrubs further, with many cafes, bars and restaurants making their own out of seasonal fruit, and offering it as a low-sugar alternative to sodas.
+The rising popularity of kombucha and similar fermented drinks in the late 2010s and early 2020s helped spread the popularity of shrubs further, with many cafes, bars and restaurants making their own out of seasonal fruit, and offering it as a low-sugar alternative to sodas.

 Etymology

 The term "shrub" is borrowed from the Arabic word sharāb meaning "to drink".